-Technology continues to reshape the financial industry.
+Technology continues to reshape every aspect of the financial industry.
 However that is not the only sector where it is making an impact.

+Wearables, smart fabrics, augmented and virtual reality are all coming into play.
 As the technology that powers wearables gets smarter, fashion brands are driving the next evolution of the wearable market.
-Mastercard noted that now one in five adults wears a smart watch or fitness strap.
+Mastercard noted that now one in five adults wear a smart watch or fitness strap.

 Furthermore, by 2020, the wearable tech market will be worth €30bn globally.
 This is a fast moving market that is certainly one to watch.